-&lt;sup>7 'VaYU Alumni Association' members get a discount for YMS 411X.
+6 'VaYU Alumni Association' members get a discount for YMS 411X.
 Membership is at no cost but requires registration.

-&lt;sup>8 Special arrangement with Arogyadhama - the Integrative medicine hospital at SVYASA, Bengaluru, India.
+7 Special arrangement with Arogyadhama - the Integrative medicine hospital at SVYASA, Bengaluru, India.

-- Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. - Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by December 4, 2021, and full accreditation by December 4, 2024.
+- Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. - Achieve accreditation candidacy or pre-accreditation, as defined in regulations, by December 4, 2021, and full accreditation by August 4, 2025.